Getting Active & Outdoors

 • History lesson: Journey back in time by climbing the 228 steps of the Absecon Lighthouse, New Jersey’s tallest lighthouse, which recently underwent a multi-million-dollar restoration and now features a Fresnel Lens exhibit in its original Oil House, a museum, and a replica of the original light keeper’s cottage.

 • Retail therapy: From quaint boutiques and kitschy stores on the Boardwalk to malls and outlet centers, Atlantic City is a paradise for shoppers.
 The Quarter at Tropicana beckons with more than 25 luxury shops.
-Tanger Outlets The Walk is the place to go for discounts on a wide variety of brand-name merchandise, including apparel, shoes, home furnishings and accessories.
+Tanger Outlets Atlantic City is the place to go for discounts on a wide variety of brand-name merchandise, including apparel, shoes, home furnishings and accessories.

 • See the Cape: Not far from Atlantic City — and well worth the short trip — is the seaside resort town of Cape May.
 Stroll the Historic District for a look at the Victorian architecture for which Cape May is known.
 The Emlen Physick Estate, built in 1879, offers a glimpse of life as it was lived more than 100 years ago.
 Eclectic and traditional shops, along with restaurants, line the Washington Street Mall, a pedestrian promenade that spans three blocks.